Boston Child Relocation Out of State Attorney

 Life situations change, and these changes can have a huge impact on an entire family.
 Such is the case when a parent who has primary custody of a child, decides to move out of Massachusetts.

-At the DiBella Law Offices, P.C., we have over a decade of experience working with clients who are facing this challenge.
+At the DiBella Law Offices, P.C., we have nearly two decades of experience working with clients who are facing this challenge.
 Our legal team is happy to answer any questions regarding the Massachusetts laws governing the removal of a child from the state when custody issues arise.
 Call (617) 870-0907 to schedule a free consultation with a Boston family law lawyer to discuss your situation.
 We work with custodial parents who are requesting the right to leave the state with a child, as well as non-custodial parents who want to have a say in this situation.

 Valid Reasons for Relocation